 New Zealand permits the import of GE food products that have been approved by Food Standards Australia New Zealand (FSANZ).
-To date, 78 GE events have been approved by FSANZ, which may be contained within food products, and can be imported into New Zealand.
+To date, 78 GE events have been approved by FSANZ, which may be contained within food products and can be imported into New Zealand.
 These food products may be for either direct human consumption or for animal feed.
-In 2018, New Zealand imported 302,159 metric tons of soybean meal primarily for poultry and pig feed.
-At 91 percent of the volume, Argentina was by far the largest supplier, which suggests that virtually all of this imported feed would have been derived from GE soybeans.
+In 2019, New Zealand imported 374,293 metric tons of soybean meal and hulls primarily for poultry and pig feed.
+At over 99 percent of the volume, Argentina was by far the largest supplier, which suggests that imported feed could be derived from GE soybeans.
+Under the current laws, GE seeds for sowing cannot be imported unless they undergo the lengthy approval process under the 1996 HSNO Act.
+None have yet.